-What are the basic steps involved in Accounts Receivable Financing:
+What are the necessary steps in Accounts Receivable Financing:

-4) The Factoring company is paid by the end client when the payment is due.
+- The Factoring company receives payment from the end client when the amount is due.